 • concomitant pathologies;

-• extreme depletion of immunity;
+• extreme degree of immune depletion;

-• chronic alcoholic or narcotic effects;
+• chronic alcohol or drug exposure;

-• senile, children's age.
+• senile, childhood.

 Symptoms of tertiary syphilis